 PIC (Prior Informed Consent)

 Reg.
-(EU) 649/2012 (PIC) applies across the EU in an even stricter and more restrictive way than required by the Convention: there are in fact more numerous substances involved and more extensive related obligations.
+(EU) 649/2012 (PIC) applies across the EU in a more restrictive way than required by the Convention: there are in fact more numerous substances involved and more extensive related obligations.

 Every European trader wishing to export chemical substances regulated by Reg.
 (EU) 649/2012 (PIC) must therefore verify the obligations applicable thereto and carry out specific procedures (e.g.: export notification, PIC procedure, etc.) in order to obtain the "go-ahead" for export from the respective Authorities of the Countries involved.